History of Deportivo de La Coruña: 2001/2002: Copa win at the Bernabeu

 During the season 2001/2002 the team simply continued its impressive performances of the previous two campaigns.
 The squad had experienced radical changes during the previous summers and Spanish players started covering most places.
 In 2001 the only spectacular transfer was the one of midfielder Sergio who cost the club a small fortune (almost €18 million).
 Other additions, like Djorovic, Amavisca and Héctor, only indicated that the squad already was competent enough to approach the new campaign.

 This season showed Europe that the previous European performances of the team weren't just lucky ones.
 On 25 September 2001 the team won their first ever match against a big European club as Manchester United were beaten 2–1 in Riazor thanks to late goals of Pandiani and Naybet.
 The participation of Deportivo in Europe had been in danger after the 0–1 score and the previous 2–2 home draw against Olympiakos Piraeus.
 On 17 October 2001 the team repeated its trick by winning 2–3 at Old Trafford thanks to two goals of Tristán and one from Sergio.
 It allowed the team during matchday five to qualify for the next round and to stay unbeaten in the tournament in the final match.

 In the Liga things went smooth too as Deportivo occupied the first position from 13 October 2001 until 1 December 2001.
 Deportivo would finish the year 2001 as Liga leaders after a 2–0 home win against Betis and added another English scalp to its total after beating Arsenal 2–0 in Riazor.
 However, a 3-0 beating at Bayer Leverkusen indicated that a pass from the second group was all but secured yet.

 As usual, the Liga performances at the start of the new year crumbled down and Deportivo even dropped to the seventh place after losing 3–0 at Valladolid.
 They again occupied this place on 16 February 2002 after losing 3–2 at Barcelona.
 But the thing this season was that the Liga was more equal than ever.
 After matchday 26 Liga leaders Valencia had 44 points while eighth placed Alavés had 39.
-In between were placed Real Madrid, Barcelona, Celta de Vigo, Betis Sevilla and Athlétic de Bilbao.
+In between were placed Real Madrid, Barcelona, Celta de Vigo, Betis Sevilla and Athletic Bilbao.